phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

 <div class='def'>
   <div class='def-header'>Description</div>
   An Animal Subject must be assigned one and only one USUBJID.
-Missing and multiple USUBJID values are not allowed for an AnimalSubjects.
+Missing and multiple USUBJID values are not allowed for an AnimalSubject.
 </div>

 Animal Subject 00M01 illustrates compliant data with a single USUBJID value.